cjacker/opensource-toolchain-ch32v/README.md

 - run `lsusb`, you will find something like '4348:55e0 WinChipHead'.

-After enter ISP mode, take above blink example as demo (and wire up a LED to A5 pin), the programming process as below:
+After enter ISP mode, take above blink example as demo (change the LED port according to your board), the programming process as below:

 ```
-sudo ch55xtool -f build/CH32V.bin
+sudo wchisp flash build/CH32V.bin
 ```

-You may need to press 'RESET' button again after programming.
+You may need to press 'RESET' button to reset the board after programming.

 ## OpenOCD programming and debugging